Aetherinox/obi-sync-docs/README.md

 <br /><br /><br />

 ## Server Installation
-Follow the instructions below to set up -Sync with your [Obsidian.md](https://obsidian.md/) program.
+Follow the instructions below to set up obsidian sync with your [Obsidian.md](https://obsidian.md/) program.

 ### Create DNS Records
 Access your Domain or Cloudflare control panel and create new records for two new subdomains.